This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 What is the difference between malpractice and negligence?

 Negligence is a broad term for any act or omission that deviates from the standard of medical care.
 For instance, this can be failing to administer a test, being careless during a surgical procedure, or not starting a C-section soon enough.
-Malpractice refers to negligence on the part of a medical professional that results in harm or injury to the patient.
+Malpractice refers to negligence by a medical professional that results in harm or injury to the patient.
 Anyone can be negligent, but only professionals held to a certain standard of care can commit malpractice.

 Can I sue a doctor without a lawyer?

-You can sue a doctor without a lawyer but doing so is strongly discouraged.
-Medical malpractice laws are different in each state and can be difficult to understand.
+You can sue a doctor without a lawyer, but doing so is strongly discouraged.
+Medical malpractice laws differ in each state and can be difficult to understand.
 Proving malpractice is also tricky.
 Lawyers have expertise in the laws, know medical experts for testimony, and have experience proving medical malpractice.

 How much money can you sue for negligence?